EN TR

 TFI Measurement

-Topographic Fit Index developed and validated
+Topographic Fit Index developed; validation ongoing

 04

-Performance Testing
+Performance Simulation

-Walkability, retail viability, infrastructure costs measured
+Walkability, retail viability, and infrastructure costs modeled in scenario runs

 04